tilznit/snippets/vim.md

 `s/\n/<whatever>/g`

 to replace everything.
-Besure to type `gg` to get to the beginning of the file prior to running these cmds.
+Be sure to type `gg` to get to the beginning of the file prior to running these cmds.